matsim-vsp/matsim-r/README.md

 ## Vignettes

 The package includes several vignettes containing short guides and some examples.
 To access them make sure to build the vignettes during the installation process using `build_vignettes=TRUE`.
+To build with Vignettes, [pandoc](https://pandoc.org/) needs to be installed on your computer.

 `browseVignettes(package = "matsim")` will open a list of currently available vignettes.